-NAICS 4244 assignments will be generated through fatalities, accidents, complaints, referrals, and general industry schedule criteria.
-The assignments have priority based upon the schedule in Field Operations Manual (FOM) Chapter II.E. - Compliance Programming.
+Assignments covered under this SEP will be generated through fatalities, accidents, complaints, referrals, and general industry schedule criteria.
+The assignments have priority based upon the schedule in Field Operations Manual (FOM) Chapter II - Compliance Programming, paragraph E - Inspection Priorities.

-E. Compliance Inspection Procedures.
+E. Compliance Inspection Procedures.1.
+General.

-1. General.

 - a.
-Compliance activities conducted under this SEP will normally be limited to programmed inspections (The general industry schedule assigned from the OSH Division Targeting System and/or any specific programmed random scheduled list including NAICS covered by this OPN).
-Programmed planned Amputations SEP inspections with a NAICS covered by this OPN are partial scope and will not be expanded to cover this SEP.

-- b.
-If a complaint, referral, or accident inspection is conducted in an establishment covered by this OPN, compliance safety and health officers (CSHOs) will follow guidance listed below and in FOM Chapter IX - Complaints, Referrals and Accidents. - c.
+Compliance activities conducted under this SEP will normally be limited to programmed inspections (the general industry schedule assigned from the OSH Division Targeting System and/or any specific programmed random scheduled list including NAICS covered by this OPN).
+Programmed planned Amputations SEP inspections with a NAICS covered by this OPN are partial scope and will not be expanded to cover this SEP. - b.
+Inspections assigned to retail establishments and delivery services conducted under this SEP will be partial in scope and limited to the loading and storage areas of the facilities.
+Partial scope inspections may be expanded in accordance with FOM Chapter IX - Complaints, Referrals and Accidents, paragraph A.9.e. - Expanding the Inspection Scope.
+All other inspections will be conducted in accordance with FOM Chapter II - Compliance Programming, paragraph F.3 - Inspection Programming: Private Sector Programmed Inspections. - c.
+If a complaint, referral, or accident inspection is conducted in an establishment covered by this OPN, compliance safety and health officers (CSHOs) will follow guidance listed below and in FOM Chapter IX - Complaints, Referrals and Accidents. - d.
 If a fatality or catastrophe investigation is conducted in an establishment covered by this OPN, CSHOs will follow guidance listed below and in FOM Chapter VIII - Fatality and Catastrophe Investigations.